 Buying a New Car: The Negatives

-Buying new vs. used has some strong benefits, but it’s not the whole story.
+Buying new vs. used has some strong benefits, but that not the whole story.
 The following are the downsides you should be weighing:

 More Costly to Insure